stevenliuxd/clickform/README.md

-# Terraform Module Source Linker
+# Tempus Docuform

-A simple VS Code extension that detects Terraform module source links in Tempus autoform modules and makes them clickable.
+A simple VS Code extension that detects autoform module source links and makes them clickable.
 Clicking a link opens the corresponding GitHub page in your browser.

 ## Features